dji-sdk/Onboard-SDK-ROS/dji_sdk_dji2mav/README.md

 ```
 roslaunch dji_sdk_dji2mav dji2mav_bringup.launch
 ```
+If the output of this ROS node prompts that every thing goes okay, please move to next step.

+#### 4. Setup Ground Control Station
+Now please turn on your mavlink-protocol-adapted ground control station, Taking QGround Control v2.7.1 for example.
+Before clicking *Connect*, please check the connection settings.
+The *Link Type* should be UDP, and the *Listening Port* should be consistent with the port number that is set on the launch file which is mentioned on step 2.

-If the output of this ROS node prompts that every thing goes okay, you can see your ground control station has received the heartbeat and some sensors data from the vehicle.
+Then click *Connect*.
+If everything is ready, you can see your ground control station receives the heartbeat.
+On *Analyze* tag some sensors data from the vehicle are also displayed.

 Now you can do some simple waypoint test on simulator.

+#### 5. Waypoint Test
+Before test waypoint module, please unlock the drone and takeoff using RC.
+On *Plan* tag inside QGround Station, you should see a marker on the map to show the current position of drone(You can set the initial location in DJISimulator).

+Double click on the map to lay markers of the waypoint.
+On the dashboard, please set the type of waypoint to *Global/Abs.
+Alt*(global position with absolute altitude).
+And choose *NAV: Waypoint* to be the navigation type.

+Check *lat*, *lon* and *alt* data of every waypoint.
+Be careful that there is a default value of *alt*.
+Make sure it is what you expect.
+You can also set desired yaw angle and stay time for every waypoint.

+After the confirmation of the waypoint data in dashboard, you should click *Set* to send the whole mission to onboard computer.
+And a downloading process will be automatically execute after the uploading.
+You should double check the waypoint data which are downloaded from onboard device.
+A double check is necessary because there is no "Stop" buttom on the QGround Station.
+Repeated uploading process is allowed and a newer mission will cover the old one.

+To start the mission, click the first ckeck box of the waypoint list.
+This action will send a "set current target" command to the onboard computer.
+The vehicle will start from the current target to the end of the waypoint list.

 ## Functional Specification
 In waypoint function module, users can set latitude, longitude, altitude, heading and staytime for the waypoint.
 Users can upload waypoint list to the vehicle.
 The vehicle will wait till a current target is set by the users in the ground control station.
 The vehicle will directly go to that target waypoint and automatically carry out the rest of the waypoint list mission.

-## Architecture
+## Code Architecture
 The dji2mav is designed to meet multi ground control stations and easy expansibility demands.
 Some classes are designed as lazy-mode singleton.

 ![dji2mav architecture](/dji_sdk_dji2mav/doc/img/arch.png?raw=true)